GoogleCloudPlatform/eventarc-samples/eventarc-events/EventListGenerator/output/README_devsite.md

 ## Directly from a Google Cloud source

-For more information, see [All trigger targets](/eventarc/docs/targets.md).
+For more information, see [Event providers and destinations](/eventarc/docs/event-providers-targets).

 ### AlloyDB for PostgreSQL